 From 1974 until her death in 1999, Francesca Turner was employed as a staff writer in the Special Projects unit at Universal Studios.
 While at Universal, Francesca pioneered the art of editing offensive language and content of movie features to meet broadcast standards for television and the airlines.
 She was a member of the Writers Guild of America and has several screen credits as a writer to her name.

 Many of the Fellows who knew Francesca have said that her focus was on young people.
-In particular, one Fellow said, “Francesca directed not only her financial resources, but her very soul, to building this organization and developing and furthering its noble purposes and objectives.
+In particular, one Fellow said, “Francesca directed not only her financial resources, but also her very soul, to building this organization and developing and furthering its noble purposes and objectives.
 She was a visionary and a person determined to leave this world better than she found it.
-She accomplished this by creating a network of young leaders who share her values of public service, character, justice, compassion and action.”
+She accomplished this aspiration by creating a network of young leaders who share her values of public service, character, justice, compassion and action.”

 The Fellowship’s Stalwart (1911 – 1997)